mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="overview"></a>
 ### Overview
-NUI provides the ability to create custom view controls.
+NUI provides the ability to create custom views.

 <a name="guidelines"></a>
-### General guidelines for creating a custom control
+### General guidelines for creating a custom view
-+ Derive your control from the `CustomView` class.
++ Derive your view from the `CustomView` class.
-+ Use **properties** as much as possible, as controls should be data driven.
++ Use **properties** as much as possible, as views should be data driven.
-  + These controls will be used through JavaScript and JSON files so need to be compatible.
+  + These views will be used through JavaScript and JSON files.
-+ The control can be updated when the properties change (e.g. style change)
++ The view can be updated when the properties change (e.g. style change)
-  + Ensure control deals with these property changes gracefully, on both first and subsequent times they are set
+  + Ensure the view deals with these property changes gracefully, on both first and subsequent times they are set
 + Use visuals rather than creating several child views.
   + DALi rendering pipeline more efficient
-+ Accessibility actions should be considered when designing the control.
++ Accessibility actions should be considered when designing the view.
-+ Use `Events` if the application needs to be react to changes in the control state.
++ Use `Events` if the application needs to react to changes in the view state.
 + Use of `Gestures` should be preferred over analysing raw touch events.

 [Back to top](#top)